sanjayanbu12/financial-analyzer-monorepo/README.md

-🚀 <div align="center">Enterprise Financial Analyzer</div> 🚀From a broken prototype to a production-ready, full-stack AI system.
-This project transforms complex financial documents into actionable insights.
+🚀 Enterprise Financial Analyzer 🚀<div align="center">From a broken prototype to a production-ready, full-stack AI system.
+This project transforms complex financial documents into actionable insights.</div>

 ✨ Core FeaturesThis application was re-architected from the ground up to be a robust, scalable, and secure platform for AI-powered financial analysis.